-It is hard to beat Virginia State University if you wish to study General Agriculture.
-It is placed in the surburban location of Petersburg, Virginia.
+Virginia State University is one of the finest schools in the country for General Agriculture.
+It is based in the suburban location of Petersburg, Virginia.